-In this decade, when we think of Tonight Show controversies, we recall the recent battle for the show between Jay Leno and Conan O'Brien.
-The saga certainly caught – and held – the public's attention, as the coveted late-night timeslot changed hands… and then changed back again.
+In this decade, when we think of Tonight Show controversies, we recall Jay Leno's departure, then return, then departure again from the host's chair, finally being succeeded by Jimmy Fallon in 2014.
+The saga certainly caught – and held – the public's attention, as the coveted late-night timeslot changed hands again and again.

 But controversy is nothing new to The Tonight Show.
-More than 50 years ago, before Leno and Conan battled it out, before Leno and Letterman squared off, Jack Paar stole the spotlight with an incident of his own.
+More than 50 years ago, before Fallon succeeded Leno, before Leno and Conan battled it out, and before Leno and Letterman squared off, Jack Paar stole the spotlight with an incident of his own.

 In 1960, television standards were much different from today.
 2012 TV viewers may see seriously steamy romantic scenes and gore to rival any R-rated horror movie, and hear language that would have shocked prior generations.
 But early television was much tamer: no steaminess, goriness or profanity allowed – and neither was a joke about a toilet, even if you called it a “W.C.” (that’s “water closet” for you younger readers who may be unfamiliar with the term).